jakmeier/Lagrange/_posts/en/2021-05-28-Untapped-Rust.md

 One big problem with that is that multiple crates could accidentally share types.
 Small updates could change that and thus lead to all kind of weird bugs.

+But there is one very important reason why the crate and module chain should really be part of the type ID.
-But it gets even worse, the generated type ID would disagree with the compilers notion of a type even within a single binary.
+That is, otherwise, the generated type ID would disagree with the compilers notion of a type even within a single binary.

-There will be differences, by design, when comparing types across binaries.
+I mean, I want there to be differences when comparing types across binaries, that is kind of the point.
-But within a binary, this sounds like a terrible flaw.
+But within a binary, it would be quite flawed to have these discrepancies.
+Thus, for the usage example, I'll assume module name and crate are considered for calculating the ID.

-A flexible solution could be to introduce namespace as an input the procedural macro.
+On the other hand, a flexible solution could be to introduce namespace as an input to the procedural macro.
 If left unspecified, the fully qualified name of the module would be used, including the crate name.
 Then, in the default case, the generated type ID should be equivalent (in terms of its equality relation) to `core::any::TypeId`.

 The nice thing is that with this flexibility, someone who knows what she is doing can still do weird sharing by overriding that namespace.
+Who ever decides to change a namespace should then just be aware that equally named structs (in different modules) with identical fields have the same universal ID, even if the Rust compiler considers them to be different.

-I've implemented a prototype of this idea in a procedural macro, [the code is on Github][github-uti].
+I started implementing a prototype of a universal type idea in a procedural macro, [the code is on Github][github-uti].
 If it matures well, I might release it on crates.io at some point.
 But at the moment, the implementation is incomplete and there are still open design questions around.
 (How to handle generic type parameters?)